MIT-SPARK/Awesome-DCIST-T4/README.md

 # You should set the following for convenience.
 Example:
 echo export ADT4_DLS_PKG=${ADT4_WS}/src/awesome_dcist_t4/dcist_launch_system >> ~/.zshrc

+# Note that if you want to use an LLM, you need to provide an API key.
+This should never be committed to a repo.
+# We load API keys from environment variables.
+Below is an example of setting our expected environment variable (you can change this in the configs).
+echo export ADT4_OPENAI_API_KEY={your api key} >> ~/.zshrc

 # If you want to use Zenoh, you need to run:
 echo export RMW_IMPLEMENTATION=rmw_zenoh_cpp >> ~/.zshrc
 # See the bottom of this README for details on setting up multi-host zenoh